-The most common headache that present in the clinic is cervicogenic (tension) headache associated with neck tension sometimes radiating into the shoulders and to the base of the skull.
-This type of headache is commonly related to prolonged periods of sitting at a computer or desk and can be relieved with gentle techniques aimed at releasing tension in the muscles of the neck and base of the skull allowing for improved range of motion and enhanced circulation to the head.
+The most common headache that present in the clinic is cervicogenic or tension headache associated with neck tension sometimes radiating into the shoulders and to the base of the skull.
+This type of headache is commonly related to prolonged periods of sitting at a computer or desk and can be relieved with gentle techniques aimed at releasing these tensions allowing for improved range of motion and enhanced circulation to the head.

 Along with structural and cranial treatment, we can help you identify triggers to your headaches and establish strategies that can help you cope between your osteopathic treatments.

 The temporomandibular joint (TMJ) is an intricate system made of up 3 parts: the temporal bone (which houses the ear), the mandible (jaw) and the articular disc (disc) between the two.
 There are also numerous muscles that assist in proper function of the TMJ.

 The disc is sandwiched between the temporal bone and mandible and acts as a cushion between the two to prevent friction.
 Asymmetric tension of various muscles or misalignment of the temporal bone with the mandible can cause dysfunction in this joint causing symptoms such as pain, clicking in opening or closing of the mouth, jaw locking, difficulty chewing, ear aches and headaches.
 Some of the common causes of TMJ dysfunction are bruxism (grinding of teeth), dental extractions or other dental work, and external trauma or injury.

 Can Osteopathy Help With Jaw Pain?

 The aim of osteopathic treatment in TMJ dysfunction is to allow each portion of this intricate system to function optimally and in synchronicity.
 This may be achieved through gentle osteopathic techniques aimed at releasing the musculoskeletal areas that are restrictive or under tension.